kodecocodes/i9t/testing/testing.markdown

 - **View Controllers**: `WorkoutViewController` shows you a list of all workouts, both built-in and user-created.
 When you tap on a specific workout, `WorkoutDetailViewController` displays the workout's information and allows you to perform the workout. `AddWorkoutViewController` lets you add a new workout to the list of workouts.

-[TODO: Check the formatting with a newer version of deckle] Similarly, `ExerciseViewController` displays a list of all exercises in the app.
+  Similarly, `ExerciseViewController` displays a list of all exercises in the app.
 From here, you can add a new exercise or tap into an existing exercise, taking you to `ExerciseDetailViewController`.

 - **WorkoutsTests:** The sample app already includes some unit tests in its testing target. **ExerciseTests.swift** and **WorkoutTests.swift** contain unit tests for their corresponding model objects.